 Troncones is a three-mile long beach that is at the same time a surfer’s paradise and very popular with eco-tourists.
 It easily is one of the best beaches in Mexico.
 The good thing about it is that it is perfect for relaxing but also for great activities.

 I generally prefer active holidays with the chance to spend a bit of time on the beach too, and Troncones is a great destination for that.
 For example, here it is possible to enjoy a ride across the sand or a hike in the mountains behind the beach.
 After an active day, being able to relax in one of the tidal pools is heaven.

 Where to stay in Troncones

 The choice of places to stay in Troncones is a bit more limited.
 I guess it reflects that it isn’t as touristy as the rest of the country, though I still think it is one of the nicest places to visit in Mexico.
-There is a good hostel (Troncones Point Hostel) and a few more expensive options, such as Lo Sereno.
+There is a good hostel (Troncones Point Hostel).
+Check here to book now and here to read reviews

 Hotbox beach is one of the best beaches in Mexico – photo courtesy of dronepicr (flickr)

 Holbox is beach perfection – needless to say, one of the best beaches in Mexico.
 It is a natural, relatively unspoilt spot, that one is bound to love.
 It is within easy walking distance of nearly everywhere in the town.

 Easy to see why Isla Holbox is one of Mexico tourist attractions: it puts together amazing Mexico beaches which are fully equipped, with the convenience of a small town with restaurants, a fishing pier and dock.